Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Strings/String Slicing.md

 ```

 In the above example, we have sliced the string from the start to the end with a step size of -1.
 This means that we have sliced the string from the start to the end, but in reverse order.

+## Conclusion
+In this tutorial, we learned how to slice strings in Python.
+We also learned how to reverse a string using slicing, and how to use negative indices to slice a string.
+Now you can use string slicing to extract parts of a string in Python.
+For more information, check out the [official documentation for string slicing](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str).
+For more tutroials, visit Python Central Hub.